 If you searched "Plunge alternatives," you already know the pitch and you have already flinched at the checkout total, the shipping, or the plastic-tub-plus-chiller footprint.
 The honest answer: you do not need that specific brand to get a cold, filtered, temperature-controlled plunge at home, and depending on how often you actually plunge, one of the six options below will fit your budget and your space better.

 Here is the short version before the detail.
 If you want the premium, built-to-last reference and plan to plunge daily, go with the Renu Therapy cedar plunge.
 If you want the cold without the five-figure cabinetry, the Plunge Chill undercuts most of the incumbent's chilled lineup.
-And if you want a middle path, Inergize Health sells both a sub-$4,000 chiller tub and a cedar vertical-hybrid that lands below the Renu flagship.
+And if you want a middle path, the Renu Vero is a compact all-in-one with the same Southern California handcraft as the flagship, at $7,200 Cold Only or $7,500 Hot + Cold.
 All prices below are verified with dates; confirm current pricing at checkout before you buy.

 Quick answer

-- Daily plunger who wants the best-built tub: the Renu Therapy cedar plunge at $8,249 to $9,499 (verified July 2026), because it is engineered like a Japanese onsen and reads as furniture, not a cooler bolted to a bin.
+- Daily plunger who wants the best-built tub: the Renu Therapy cedar plunge at $9,499 to $10,019 (verified mid-July 2026), because it is engineered like a Japanese onsen and reads as furniture, not a cooler bolted to a bin.

 - Budget buyer who still wants a real chiller: the Plunge Chill at $1,099 to $2,499 (verified May 2026), because its 2,600W chiller hits a 36 degrees F minimum through a USA-made titanium coil for a fraction of the flagship price.